SteCiu01/DAX-Filtering-and-Data-Modelling/DAX-Codes/README.md

 It is designed as my reference library for building semantic models and reports, to avoid going every time in previous models to retrieve old expressions.

-Each code/use case is documented and organized by macro categories that I defined based on the code's nature and usage.
+Each topic is documented and organized by macro categories that I defined based on the topic's nature and usage.

 ---